Public Flower Gardens: Twin Cities Parks With Beautiful Gardens to Explore

 Admission: FREE

 Regarded as one of the most beautiful formal gardens in Minnesota, you will find this garden on the shores of Lake Minnetonka.
-Stroll along the paths, enjoy the pagoda overlooking the lake, and take in the variety of plants throughout the garden.
+Stroll along the paths, enjoy the pagoda overlooking the lake, rest on benches along the paths, while taking in the variety of plants throughout the garden.

 Three Rivers Park System